dapr/docs/howto/configure-mtls/README.md

 The next examples creates root and issuer certs and loads them with Sentry.

-*Note: This examples uses step to create the certificates.
+*Note: This example uses the step tool to create the certificates.
 You can install step [here](https://smallstep.com/docs/getting-started/).
 Windows binaries available [here](https://github.com/smallstep/cli/releases)*

 Create the root certificate: